 - Make sure that appropriate ports are opened to listen in both directions.
 Ports used by ApexSQL Log and ApexSQL Recover are 60408 and 65100

-- Ensure that the SQL Server name and IP address are paired up in the ‘hosts’ file on the machine where ApexSQL Log or ApexSQL Recover applications (GUI) are installed:
+- Ensure that the Windows machine name and IP address are paired up in the ‘hosts’ file on the machine where ApexSQL Log or ApexSQL Recover applications (GUI) are installed:

 - Locate ‘hosts’ file in the following location (on machine where ApexSQL tool is installed) C:\Windows\System32\drivers\etc\